parson-AG/cidm-graph-iirds-sample/README.md

 - one additional relationship connects the two manufacturers’ component identifiers
 - a property-path query then finds related supplier information

-The sample is intended for technical writers, information architects, knowledge-modeling practitioners, and developers experimenting with graph-based knowledge hubs that can be used for retrieval-augmented generation (Graph RAG).
+The sample is intended for technical writers, information architects, knowledge-modeling practitioners, and developers experimenting with graph-based knowledge hubs that can be used for content delivery portals and retrieval-augmented generation (Graph RAG).

 ## Repository contents